-If you’re planning for your estate after you die, you’re probably considering setting up a living trust.
-The legal document will enable your heirs to skip probate, which is considered a lengthy court process in Mississippi.
-Read on to determine if a living trust in Mississippi is truly the right move for you.
-For more help with your estate planning, use SmartAsset’s matching tool to find a financial advisor near you.
+If you’re planning for your estate after you die, you’re probably considering a living trust.
+This legal document will enable your heirs to skip probate, which could be a lengthy court process in Mississippi.
+A financial advisor could help you set up an estate plan for your family’s needs and goals.
+Let’s break down how and when to create a living trust in Mississippi.

 How to Create a Living Trust in Mississippi

-If you want to create a living trust in Mississippi, take the following steps:
+If you want to create a living trust in Mississippi, follow these six steps to set it up:

-Decide who will be the trustee, the person who will manage the assets in the trust.
-You can appoint yourself (and your spouse as a co-trustee for joint trusts).
+- Decide who will manage assets in the trust as a trustee: You can appoint yourself (and your spouse as a co-trustee for joint trusts).
 If you do, you’ll also have to name a successor trustee to manage the trust should you become incapacitated or pass away.

-Create a trust document using online software or with the assistance of a lawyer.
+- Create a trust document: You can use online software or with the assistance of a lawyer.

-Sign the trust in front of a notary public.
+- Sign the trust: You must do this in front of a notary public.